Expressions

 An expression is "any calculation that returns a result".
 In more practical terms, an expression is something that…

-• Can consider the time, date, signed-in operator, system status, etc.
+• can get the time, date, signed-in operator, system status, etc.

 Why Create an Expression?